AntonZhmyrov/hacker-news-api/README.md

 Basically, the implemented service plays a role of API Gateway.
 It requests certain information from a third party service, simplifies it and outputs in a client-friendly manner.
 It consists of one endpoint which accepts one parameter - number of best stories to return the information for.
 In my opinion, there are 2 main bottlenecks in the current implemenation of the third party Hacker News API:
 1. There is no rate limiting.
 We can easily flood the service with requests and make it go down.
 2. In order to retrieve the details of best stories, we need to separately load each story from the third party.
-The amount of requests in this case equals to ***numberOfStories*** API parameter.
-We don't limit its value, so potentially, it could be thousands subrequests in only one call to our API.
+The amount of requests in this case equals to ***numberOfStories*** API parameter plus one request to get best stories ids so --> ***numberOfRequests = numberOfStories + 1***.
+We don't limit the number of stories value, so potentially, it could be thousands subrequests in only one call to our API.

 I fixed those 2 bottlneckes by providing:
 * fixed window rate limiting using the *Microsoft.AspNetCore.RateLimiting* nuget package.
 Now, our service will "protect" the Hacker News API from being overloaded by requests.